AndriaEzetendu/Movie-Industry-Data/README.md

 #### Questions
-This project seeks to answer the following questions:
+This analysis seeks to answer the following question:
-- What are the most popular and least popular movies?
-- What are the most profitable and least profitable movies?
 - What are the correlations between revenue, budget and profit?
-- How did the amount of produced movies changed over time?
-- Which month released the highest number Of movies In all Of the years?